By Jeff Einstein

 The same digital technologies of scale that created millions of jobs and powered the dot com boom of the late 1990s now destroy far more American jobs than they create.
 The same digital technologies of scale that gave rise to the Wall Street and digital media cultures now all but guarantee periodic financial calamity and the steady erosion of civil liberty.
 The same digital technologies of scale that promised utter accountability and transparency are now common license for corporate, government and academic executives to rob us blind while they barricade themselves behind an opaque veil of impenetrable complexity and bureaucratic inertia.

-Pushed to extreme, our digital tools of scale have started to turn against us.
+Pushed to extreme, our digital tools of scale have started to push back and turn against us.
 Much of the opportunity that once defined the Great American Dream has quietly migrated en masse over the first digital generation to other parts of the world with cheaper labor and fewer regulatory constraints.
 And as opportunity leaves American shores for other parts of the world, the quality of life for middle-class Americans leaves with it.

 “Fascism should more appropriately be called Corporatism because it is a merger of state and corporate power.”